 Today we talked primarily about Hair Restoration procedures because it’s his favorite procedure, and one I don’t know much about.

 Patience is the key, he states as he explains the ins and outs of hair restoration treatments.
 Patience was certainly the order of the day as he carefully and graciously explained the principles of hair transplantation to me.
-Patience is necessary he explains, as their in no ‘quick fix’.
+Patience is necessary he explains, as in, there is no ‘quick fix’.
 Hair restoration techniques have evolved with the development of newer procedures but it remains a painstaking process.

 Not just for male pattern baldness